Test

 11- Paddles for swimming

-Paddles increase the surface area of your hands in contact with the water.
-This means you can swim faster, but more importantly, you can work all your arm muscles harder.
-If you’re looking to build up your upper body muscles, don’t forget your paddles!
+Paddles increase the contact surface of your hands with the water.
+This allows you to swim faster, but more importantly, to work all your arm muscles harder.
+If you’re looking to build upper-body muscles, don’t forget your paddles!

 12- Les Palmes

 Like fins, flippers increase the surface area in contact with the water.
-So you swim faster, but you also work your leg muscles harder.
+You swim faster, but you also work your leg muscles harder.

 A good pair of fins won’t give you blisters on your feet, can be worn comfortably for long periods of training and won’t tear.
 Silicone fins are recommended.

-Fins should be used during your swimming exercises if you want to tone and refine your legs.
+Fins are ideal for use during swimming exercises if you want to tone and refine your legs.

 13- The Tuba